Home / Agency stalls and denials

 What to say

-If a week passes with no acknowledgment, send a polite follow-up email.
+If a week goes by with no acknowledgment, send a polite follow-up email.
 Keep it short.
 Reference the original request and the date sent.
-Quote the statutory acknowledgment duty.
-Most stalls die at this step because the custodian sees that you know the rule.
+Quote the statutory duty to acknowledge.
+Most stalls die at this step.
+The custodian sees you know the rule.

 What to ask for